gavinfielder/pft/README.md

 ```

 ***If your libft.a is separate from libftprintf.a:***
 If you include all required .o files (including your libft) in libftprintf.a, this is not necessary.
-If you do NOT, and require your libft separate, you must set `USE_SEPARATE_LIBFT=1` in PFT's Makefile.
-See the PFT Makefile, and it should be self-explanatory.
+If you do NOT, and require your libft separate, you must set `USE_SEPARATE_LIBFT=1` in options-config.ini.
+See options-config.ini, and it should be self-explanatory.

 # Usage
  - `./test help` shows some help text and usage examples